Post your "UNPOPULAR" Japanese music opinions! / aka "HOT TAKES" :P

 But we gotta stop with this whole lease mentality of “don’t share this rare thing I’m giving you”.
 Share or don’t.
 The boom already proved that pandering to us is economically and monetarily inefficient.
 It didn’t work then and it’s not gonna work now.
 Whatever we send their way is extra on top, but no band should ever be put into a make-or-break status because foreigners didn’t throw enough money their way.
 Local fans come first in the equation of making it big.
 A lot of us are really far away and we have to use resellers and proxy services to get our hands on these things, so we’re not supporting the band in that way, but we did spend a shitload of money.
 And I can totally understand how infuriating it is to have credit taken for your efforts, because this did happen on (now defunct) blogspots that were aggressively trying to promote themselves and taking MH’s delicate arrangement for granted.
 I don’t blame you if you don’t share.
 I really don’t.
 But there’s no half-assing it with digital files.

 Claiming a specific rip as belonging to a particular person is asinine.
 It’s an arrangement of bits on the SSD.
 There’s nothing you can do to the arrangement of the bits to make them specifically yours that can’t be undone or doesn’t cause irrevocable damage to the file.
 Trust me, I have multiple degrees in this kind of stuff.
 Anyone else with the disc can make the same files, because that’s essentially what ripping is - making a copy.
 It’s almost as vaguely nebulous of a concept as NFT’s.
 Much like every example of NFT’s ever was absolutely terrible at explaining the underlying technology because of the dubious example of ownership of pretty much anything useful in the example was readily apparent, saying you own a copy something with perpetual conditions attached to its use doesn’t feel like ownership as much as it does a lease.
-A lease based on trust, one that’s not spoken down or committed to contract and that you will forget in five years.
+A lease based on trust, one that’s not written down or committed to contract and that you will forget in five years.
 It’s a ridiculous assertion to insist people remember to not share specific files because you don’t want to feel like you wasted money and because it’s “yours”.
 It’s not yours, you don’t even own the music…

 Let go of that toxic belief.
 No good comes of having so much self-worth wrapped up in buying obscure and limited releases of music of mid quality at best (I have a whole pantheon of thoughts about this, but another time) and distributing it with byzantine conditions that just intimidate people and limit the potential audience.
 I wish I could have told people on MH to “contribute to the community more freely without worrying about taking credit for things.
 There’s no Grand Tally keeping track of who has the most e-points.
 It’s not a competition; it’s a community.”
 I suppose I can tell JRO this now, as I think there’s some nugget of wisdom in that even though it’s a very different community.
 There’s no fabled VIP section where all the live distributed rarez get posted frame one (and there never was) - and the simple belief that such a section did exist bred negative sentiment that took ages to wash out of the community.
 There was nothing good then about putting restrictions around what can be shared and reshared, as the staff actually tried with an initiative called MH PREMIUM and the members responded with “yeah, we don’t like this” (and it’s where the [YOU NEED MH PREMIUM TO UNLOCK THE REST OF THIS MESSAGE] joke comes from).
 Members definitely look up to other members in this community but 90% of admiration is silent.
 It can be frustrating to feel like effort is in vain, but trust me if you’ve been around a while and you post there are people that look up to you.
 I swear half the trolls on both JRO and MH tried to emulate two members (that are still around) and they were no good at it, but that’s what I’m talking about.
 Admiration at wit so sharp they want to test their own.